 Some general points about oral steroids

 - A short course of steroids usually causes no side-effects.
-For example, a 1-2 week course is often prescribed to ease a severe attack of asthma.
+For example, a 1- to 2-week course is often prescribed to ease a severe attack of asthma.
 This is usually taken without any problems.

 - Side-effects are more likely to occur if you take a long course of steroids (more than 2-3 months), or if you take short courses repeatedly.

 - The higher the dose, the greater the risk of side-effects.
 This is why the lowest possible dose which controls symptoms is aimed for if you need steroids long-term.
-Some diseases need a higher dose to control symptoms than others.
+Some diseases need a higher dose than others to control symptoms.
 Even for the same disease, the dose needed often varies from person to person.

 - A common treatment plan is to start with a high dose to control symptoms.
 Often the dose is then slowly reduced to a lower daily dose that keeps symptoms away.
 The length of treatment can vary, depending on the disease.
 Sometimes the steroid treatment is gradually stopped if the condition improves.
 However, steroids are needed for life for some conditions, as symptoms return if the steroids are stopped.